Healthcare in Jersey: History

-Between 1945 and the Queen's coronation in 1952, there were outbreaks of polio and tuberculosis and the opening of the Jersey Maternity hospital and St John Ambulance headquarters.
+Between 1945 and the Coronation of Elizabeth II in 1952, there were outbreaks of polio and tuberculosis.
+During this period the Jersey Maternity Hospital and St John Ambulance headquarters opened.
 Agriculture was hit by a series of foot-and-mouth outbreaks.

 Healthcare system

 Jersey operates a system of health cards.
 Anyone resident in the island for more than six months is eligible for a health card.
 Card holders are eligible for subsidised GP appointments and free prescriptions.

 Emergency care is available in the Emergency Department of Jersey General Hospital for free for anyone who needs it.

 Non-emergency care at the hospital is only available free to eligible persons.
 Pregnant women who are eligible can also get free maternity care and any baby born in Jersey, regardless of whether the parents are eligible, can get free postnatal care too.
-The following types of people - and their spouse, civil partner and dependent children - are eligible:
+The following types of people — and their spouse, civil partner and dependent children — are eligible: